Teeth Damage and Dental Negligence Compensation Calculator

 If you, a friend or a family member have suffered damage to a tooth/ teeth, you should choose a specialist personal injury solicitor who is experienced in dealing with personal injury compensation claims.
 One that will build the strongest possible case for you on your behalf and secure the maximum level of compensation for you or a loved one.

-Common causes of damage to teeth claim:
+What are the common causes of damage to teeth?

 If you have suffered an injury to the teeth which was the fault of someone else, the amount of money you are entitled to will likely be dependent on the severity of the injury sustained.